nimblegeek/Learning-Feed-PoC/README.md

 # HTML, CSS, JS (Auto Refresh)

-This template is a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
+This project is based on a template, used as a starter for building a website with HTML, CSS and JS, powered by [Vite](https://vitejs.dev/).
 HTML provides the basic structure, CSS controls formatting, and JavaScript controls the behavior of different elements.

-Hit run to see this project in action.
-It will auto-refresh as you edit the HTML, CSS and JS files.

 ## Disable Auto Refresh